elsdrium/.unix_settings/README.md

 - #### Easy to deploy
   Just one command.
 Setup your familiar environment ready.
-- #### Well-done configuration for vim
-  A comprehensive integration of several popular vimrc and vim plugins.
 - #### Productive command-line tools
   Nice configuration for zsh and tmux.